mthulin/boot.pval/cran-comments.md

 ## Updated package
 This is a new version of the package.
-The performance for BCa intervals have been improved, along with the documentation.
+Support for missing values have been added, as have support for BCa intervals.
+Presentation of p-values in regression models has been improved.
+A vignette has been added.

 ## Test environments
-* local Ubuntu 24.04 install, R 4.4.1
+* local Ubuntu 24.04 install, R 4.4.2
 * win-builder (devel and release)

 ## R CMD check results